 - 1.9 We have reconsidered the two matters remitted back to us by the CMA. - 1.10 In respect of Ground 2A Connection Targets, we obtained additional information from FE on the processes it used to collect properties passed and properties connected data and how it determined property type.
 Based on this historical information we recalculated connection projections for owner occupied properties for GD17 to arrive at revised connection targets.
-More detailed information on our reconsideration of Ground 2A Connection Targets is given in Chapter 2. - 1.11 In respect of Ground 2B Non-Additionality, we reconsidered three approaches which we had initially presented to the CMA in response to the FE appeal.
+More detailed information on our reconsideration of Ground 2A Connection Targets is given in Chapters 2 and 4. - 1.11 In respect of Ground 2B Non-Additionality, we reconsidered three approaches which we had initially presented to the CMA in response to the FE appeal.
 In addition, we commissioned a consumer survey to allow consumers in the FE area to tell us: - the reasons they connected to gas; - whether they could recall exposure to FE advertising/activities prior to connecting to natural gas; and, - whether being exposed to FE advertising/activities had, in any way, influenced their decision to connect to natural gas. - 1.12 Based on a review of previous methodologies and the additional information provided by the consumer survey, we reached conclusions on a reasonable level of non-additionality.
-More detailed information on our reconsideration of Ground 2B - Non-Additionality is given in Chapter 3. - 1.13 We then considered other consequential effects of our reconsideration and determination of connection targets and non-additionality.
+More detailed information on our reconsideration of Ground 2B Non-Additionality is given in Chapters 3 and 5. - 1.13 We then considered other consequential effects of our reconsideration and determination of connection targets and non-additionality.
 This included the impact of reducing connection projections on capital investment, operational costs and projected gas volumes.
-The revised values were used in our financial and tariff models for GD17 to calculate revised "determined values" which are included in Condition 4.7 of the licence. - 1.14 In proposing the licence modifications outlined in this consultation, we have considered the comments and further information we have received from FE as well as other relevant factors and analysis.
+The revised values were used in our financial and tariff models for GD17 to calculate revised "determination values" which are included in Condition 4.7 of the licence.